What is Hospice Halifax?

 Hospice Halifax will hire about 15 clinical care workers.
 They will be supported by a nurse manager, a medical director, and 6 palliative care physicians.
 The medical staff members will work on shifts.
 There will be three clinical care staff members on shift during the daytime and two through the night.

-In addition to the clinical staff, we will be hiring a facilities manager, food service manager, and administrative staff.
+In addition to the clinical staff, we will be hiring a facilities manager, food service coordinator, and administrative staff.
 New staff members will join our current team of CEO, medical director, nurse manager, administrative coordinator, social work coordinator, human resources manager, and communications and support services manager.

 Hospice Halifax relies heavily on the dedicated work of volunteers.
 The new hospice residence will have about 100 well-trained volunteers upon opening.